 Copr Modularity, the End of an Era

 Our team has put a lot of effort into the possibility of building modules in Copr.
 This feature went through many iterations and rewrites from scratch as the concepts, requirements, and goals of Fedora Modularity kept changing.
 This will be my last article about this topic because we are planning to drop Modularity and all of its functionality from Copr.
-The only exception are Module hotfixes, which are staying for good.
+The only exceptions are Module hotfixes and module dependencies, which are staying for good (until they are supported by Mock and DNF).

 Why?